Dark Matter annihilation energy output and its effects on the high-z IGM: Global IGM heating, ionization and 21 cm signal due to DM

-It can be seen from {Figure 7} that the ionization fraction evolves very differently from the case with no DM energy injection, as long as the DM clumpiness is considered.
-Also, for the case of a WIMP with a mass of $10GeV$, the ionization fraction can be increased up to $x_{e} \sim 0.03$ at redshift zero, whereas for the other cases that consider a 1TeV WIMP, this partial re-ionization can only bring $x_{e}$ to $\sim 0.005$ at redshift zero, hence leading to a difference of one order of magnitude of the final ionization fraction. { Note, however, that the computation of the ionization fraction does not account for the PopIII stars (for a review, see Section 4 of \cite{Barkana}), that are thought to have re-ionized the universe around redshift $z\sim 11.35$ according to the results by Planck \citep{Planck}; thus, this results are only reliable down to that redshift at most.
-However we use a more conservative limit of $z = 20$ in the plots, to account for the fact that the formation of the first stars started earlier than this quoted redshift of reionization.
-Note, nonetheless, that we should keep in mind that the ionization process is by no means an instantaneous process, and that this redshift corresponds only to the best fit for the six-parameter base $\Lambda CDM$ model under the assumption of instantaneous reionization (as explained in \citep{Planck}), but that large regions of neutral Hydrogen may have still been present up to $z~7$, with a volume filling factor of $\gtrsim 0.1$ (see section 5.1 of \cite{RMZ}).
+It can be seen from Figure 7 that the ionization fraction evolves very differently from the case with no DM energy injection, as long as the DM clumpiness is considered.
+Also, for the case of a WIMP with a mass of $10GeV$, the ionization fraction can be increased up to $x_{e} \sim 0.03$ at redshift zero, whereas for the other cases that consider a $1TeV$ WIMP, this partial re-ionization can only bring $x_{e}$ to $\sim 0.005$ at redshift zero, hence leading to a difference of one order of magnitude of the final ionization fraction.
+Note, however, that the computation of the ionization fraction does not account for the PopIII stars (for a review, see Section 4 of \cite{Barkana}), that are thought to have re-ionized the universe around redshift $z\sim 11$ according to the results by Planck \citep{Planck}; thus, { these} results are only reliable down to { approximately that redshift, and consequently we consider such limit in the plots by adding it as a vertical line}.
+Note, nonetheless, that we should keep in mind that the ionization process is by no means an instantaneous process, and that this redshift corresponds only to the best fit for the six-parameter base $\Lambda CDM$ model under the assumption of instantaneous reionization (as explained in \citep{Planck}), { which approximately corresponds to the redshift at which the neutral hydrogen regions had a volume filling factor of $0.5$}, but that large regions of neutral Hydrogen may have still been present up to { $z\sim 7$}, with a volume filling factor of $\gtrsim 0.1$ (see section 5.1 of \cite{RMZ}).
 Also, we note that as discussed by \cite{RMZ} and by \cite{Ricotti}, the reionization may have been caused not only by the first stars, but also by the X-ray emission from accretion onto early Black Holes.

+{ At $z \sim 10$, where the effects of DM annihilation could in principle be observed, the ionization fraction could be raised to $6 \times 10^{-4}$, corresponding to a factor of 2 increase with respect to the adiabatic cooling case.
+In the case of a $10GeV$ WIMP, the ionization fraction at $z\sim 10$ could be increased to $8 \times 10^{-3} $. }